A Bible study with Jeffrey J. Harrison

 This is exactly the point view of so many people.
 If there’s a God, why is there war, why is there famine, violence, and crime?
 How could a good God allow these things?
 Job’s view is a bit different, though, than modern atheists: he continues to accept that there is a God.
 But if God allows these things, as he said earlier, then it really doesn’t matter at all if you’re good or bad.
 All get the same fate.

 Again, Job’s view of God is greater than his friends.
-He recognizes the foolishness of man ever trying to be right with God through his own actions.
+He recognizes the foolishness of people trying to get right with God through their own actions.
 He recognizes the incredible distance between God and man.
-As Isaiah puts it: "For my thoughts are not your thoughts, neither are your ways my ways" (Isa.
-55:8).
+As Isaiah puts it:

-Job has confronted his absolute weakness and emptiness faced with God.
+Job has recognized his absolute weakness and emptiness faced with God.
 The terror of God is upon him, and as the Bible teaches, the fear of God is the beginning of wisdom.
 But only the beginning.
 For his is still an essentially negative view of God.
-He doesn’t yet have the gospel that moves on from “for all have sinned and fall short of the glory of God,” to “for God so loved the world, that he sent his only begotten Son…” He doesn’t know the story of God’s love in Jesus.
+He doesn’t yet have the gospel that moves on from

 9:25: “‘And my days have been swifter than a runner, they have fled, they have seen no good.

-Reed boats were used in the Nile River of Egypt and elsewhere.
+Reed boats were used in the Nile River in Egypt and elsewhere.
 Because they were made of reeds, they had a short life span: they could only be used a few times before they stopped floating.
-Job senses his days slipping away, and despairs of his life.
-What’s the reason for living if all that he based his life on, doing good to gain God’s favor, is wrong?
+Job senses his days slipping away, and despairs of the futility of his life.
+What good was his life if all that he based his life on, doing good to gain God’s favor, is ineffective?

 9:27: “‘If I say I will forget my complaint, that I will leave behind my sad face and smile,